Enjoy our modern designs

 To understand Reyes' greatness, you need to appreciate the giants on whose shoulders he stands.
 In the smoky ambiance of mid-20th century America, pool enjoyed a golden age that produced legends whose names still echo in tournament halls today.

 Willie Mosconi embodied precision incarnate.
-Between 1941 and 1957, he won the World Straight Pool Championship 15 times, a dominance so complete it became almost tedious.
-His world record run of 526 consecutive balls—achieved in 1954 during an exhibition match—stood for decades as the sport's Mount Everest.
+Between 1941 and 1957, he won the World Straight Pool Championship 15 times.
+His world-record run of 526 consecutive balls (1954) stood for decades as the sport's Mount Everest.

 "Willie never missed," recalls Billiards Digest historian Mike Shamos.
 "He approached the game like a Swiss watchmaker approaches a timepiece.
 Every movement had purpose."